 Landlords and tenants are both responsible for keeping the property in good condition.

-If you’re a landlord you should carry out regular inspections.
-This helps you check there's no damage and that the tenant’s keeping the property clean and tidy.
+If you’re a landlord, you should carry out regular inspections.
+This helps you check that there's no damage and the tenant is keeping the property clean and tidy.
 You should also carry out repairs promptly.
 It helps to have a good network of service people if you can’t do the work yourself.